maxint-rd/TM16xx/README.md

 - Support for TM1650.
 Note: TM1650 can be used in 8x4 or 7x4 display mode and supports simultaneous presses on K1/K2.
 - Support for TM1652.
 Note: TM1652 uses a single data line and fixed timing to determine the clock.
 Datasheet fully translated.
 - Support for TM1668.
 Note: TM1668 can be used in 10x7 - 13x4 display modes.
 Datasheet partly translated.
+- Support for TM1680.
+Up to 24 alphanumeric digits (14-segment + dot) or up to 32 7-segment digits.
 - Support for many more TM16xx family members via TM16xxIC class: e.g. TM1620B, TM1623, TM1624, TM1626A, TM1616B, TM1628A, TM1629, TM1629A, TM1629B, TM1629C, TM1629D, TM1636, TM1639, TM1640B, TM1642, TM1643, TM1665, TM1667.
 List of all the chips and their level of support: [TM16xx chips features and support](https://github.com/maxint-rd/TM16xx/wiki/TM16xx-chips-features-and-support)
 - Support for the QYF-0231 alpha-numeric LED module, a 4 digit 15-segment display that uses the HT16K33 chip.
 That chip resembles the TM1640, but uses I2C (default address 0x70).
 Use the TMHT16K33 class as defined in [TMHT16K33.h](/src/TMHT16K33.h).